AlyssaRicketts/IDE-IT-Frontend/README.md

 ## 4 API to Register Other Backends

-The backend has a feature suggestion observer which determines the feature(s) the user could be using and returns a list of strings of the feature ids to the frontend.
-This is called with the getAllFeatureIDs() method within the feature suggestion interface.

-If new features are being observed in the API, include the feature id string and the configuration/shortcut in the documentation.
-If the new feature is a hotkey shortcut, this can be added into the front end suggestions manually.
-If the new feature is a configuration, create a new issue in this repository.
-Otherwise, for existing features, use the same feature ids present in the current frontend tool.
+This plugin is specifically for the front-end of IDE-IT.
+It requires a back-end service that tracks document changes within the Eclipse IDE to provide a list of feature suggestions to this plugin.
+The recommended back-end service for this plugin is the IDE-IT back-end plugin, located at https://github.com/DavidThien/IDE-IT.
+If you would like to use a different back-end service, see how to do so below.

+The front-end depends on a [FeatureSuggestionObserver](https://github.com/DavidThien/IDE-IT/blob/master/backend_plugin/src/interfaces/FeatureSuggestionObserver.java) abstract class and a [FeatureSuggestionInterface](https://github.com/DavidThien/IDE-IT/blob/master/backend_plugin/src/interfaces/FeatureSuggestionInterface.java ) abstract class.
+You should include these abstract classes within your project when you implement your own observers.

+The observers are notified with a string that uniquely identifies each Eclipse feature.
+Create a file named featureIDStrings.txt in the root folder of your repository with the features you want to include.
+Be sure to add documentation of the hotkey shortcut or configuration setting that corresponds to each feature ID.
+Create a new issue within this repository if you add additional features to suggest.
+Otherwise, use the same [feature IDs](https://github.com/DavidThien/IDE-IT/blob/master/featureIDStrings.txt) present in the current tool.

 <sup>[back to top](#ide-it-frontend)</sup>